odoo/documentation/website/optimize/google_analytics.rst

 =======================================================
-How to track your website's traffic in Google Analytics
+How to Track Your Website's Traffic in Google Analytics
 =======================================================

 To follow your website's traffic with Google Analytics:

-- `Create a Google Analytics account <https://www.google.com/analytics/>`__ if you don't have any.
+- `Create a Google Analytics account <https://www.google.com/analytics/>`__ if you don't have one.

 - Go through the creation form and accept the conditions to get the tracking ID.

     .. image:: media/google_analytics_account.png
         :align: center

-- Copy the tracking ID to insert it in Odoo.
+- Copy the tracking ID and insert it in Odoo.

     .. image:: media/google_analytics_tracking_id.png
         :align: center

-- Go to the *Configuration* menu of your Odoo's Website app.
+- Go to the *Configuration* menu of Odoo's Website app.
-  In the settings, turn on Google Analytics and paste the tracking ID.
+  In the settings, turn on Google Analytics, and paste the tracking ID.
-  Then save the page.
+  Then, save the page.

       .. image:: media/google_analytics_settings.png
         :align: center